top of page

 Research Fellow, Jefferson County Memorial Project, Birmingham, AL (September 2018 - June 2019)

-• Engaged in/led public-facing initiatives on the legacies of racial terror lynchings; ran small-group discussions, conducted outreach and collaborated with a neighborhood coalition on memorization efforts.
+• Researched victims of racial terror lynchings for public-facing report, ran small-group discussions, conducted outreach and coordinated with neighborhood coalition on remembrance project.

 Youth Food and Farm Forum Coordinator, Alabama Sustainable Agriculture Network (July 2018 - December 2018